-About this course
+About this module

-In this webinar, Dr. Leedom teaches you the goals of mindfulness — to reduce suffering, increase happiness, increase control of your mind and experience reality as it is.
+In this webinar, Dr. Leedom teaches you the goals of mindfulness — to reduce suffering, increase happiness, increase control of your mind.
 Then, she offers you specific skills and practices to achieve the goals.
+The objective is to help you build a life worth living, despite your experience with the sociopath (psychopath, narcissist).

 Highlights